kongkrit/slip39/README.md

-# slip39-anybase
+# kslip2
-generate SLIP39 and convert mnemonics to any base encoding
+generate SLIP39 and convert mnemonics to base64 encoding